John Craxton: Career

 John was the son of musician Harold Craxton and his wife Essie.
 His older brother Harold Antony Craxton (1918–1999) became a leading television producer and outside broadcaster.
 His sister Janet became a notable oboist.

 He went to Clayesmore School but left without qualifications.
 He applied for Chelsea School of Art but was considered to be too young to attend nude life classes.
 Instead he studied at the Académie Julian and the Académie de la Grande Chaumière in Paris during 1939, until the outbreak of war meant he had to complete his studies in London, at Westminster School of Art and the Central School of Arts and Crafts.
 Between 1941 and 1942, having been rejected for military service on medical grounds, he attended Goldsmiths College, then toured the wilds of Pembrokeshire with Graham Sutherland in 1943.
 His first solo exhibition was in London in 1942 at the Swiss Cottage Café, and his first major solo show at the Leicester Galleries in 1944.
 His work was seen as part of the neo-romantic revival, and his early pre-1945 work shows the influence of Sutherland and Samuel Palmer, and he was also heavily influenced by friend and patron Peter Watson.

 After the war he travelled to the Isles of Scilly, Switzerland, Istanbul, Spain, Italy, but mainly Greece especially Crete, from 1946 to 1966.
-He moved permanently to Crete from about 1970, and switched between living in Crete and in London.
+He moved permanently to Crete from about 1970, and alternated between living on Crete and in London.
 The writer Richard Olney remembered Craxton in Paris, en route to Greece during the summer of 1951;

 "Most nights, John Craxton, a young English painter, arrived to share my bed; we kept each other warm.
 He moved in a bucolic dreamworld, peopled with beautiful Greek goat herders.
 Soon he left for Greece."